 R. Lucas Stamps

-R. Lucas Stamps (Ph.D., The Southern Baptist Theological Seminary) is assistant professor of Christian Studies at California Baptist University.
+R. Lucas Stamps (Ph.D., The Southern Baptist Theological Seminary) is Assistant Professor of Christian Studies at Anderson University.
 He has published several articles and essays in the area of systematic theology.
 Along with Matthew Emerson and Christopher Morgan, he is the co-editor of a forthcoming volume on Baptist catholicity with B&H Academic.
-Luke lives with his wife and four children in Riverside, California.
+Luke lives with his wife and four children in South Carolina.

 Brandon D. Smith

-Winston Hottman serves as Director of Institutional Effectiveness at Criswell College in Dallas, TX, and as Associate Editor for the Criswell Theological Review.
-He earned a B.A. in Public Policy & Business from Houston Baptist University and an M.Div. from Criswell College.
-He is preparing to pursue a Ph.D. in early Christian studies.
-Winston is married to Bryn and has two children.
+Winston Hottman serves as Director of Institutional Effectiveness at Criswell College in Dallas, TX.
+He earned a B.A. in Public Policy & Business from Houston Baptist University and an M.Div. from Criswell.
+He is currently a Ph.D. student at Southwestern Baptist Theological Seminary, focusing on early Christian studies.
+Winston is married to Bryn and has three children.